crmckenzie/nurture/TASKLIST.md

 ## GET /environments/:name/application_versions

-- [ ] returns the list of application versions associated with the environment (all prod + modifications from manifests)
+- [x] returns the list of application versions associated with the environment (all prod + modifications from manifests)
-- [ ] last release should be used when reporting current prod application versions
+- [x] last release should be used when reporting current prod application versions

+## GET /environments/:name/application/:name

+- [ ] returns the application version for the environment.

 ## GET /environments/:name/manifests